MatiasGalliani/nasa-api/README.md

-Welcome to the nasa-apod-project project!
+Welcome to the nasa-apod-project!

-I developed this project to practice my skills with GO on the backend and Typescript on the frontend.
+I developed this app to practice my skills with GO on the backend and Typescript on the frontend.

 I am an astronomy enthusiast and I love to check out Nasa's APOD often, so I thought, why not building a simple webapp where I can just see it in just two clicks.